IBMTechSales/klp-think2022-labs/1153-Evaluate-App-TransformationAdvisor/README.md

 market.
 To learn more about Application Modernization solutions, please continue with the rest of the lab series.

-**Congratulations\!
+**Congratulations!
 You have successfully completed the lab “Evaluate On-Premises Java Apps with Transformation Advisor”.**